Moving to Perth?

-If you needn’t worry about money, you should look into finding a new home in the inner suburbs of City Beach, Applecross, or Bicton.
+If money is no issue, you should look into finding a new home in the inner suburbs of City Beach, Applecross, or Bicton.
 As the name implies, City Beach is a beautiful beachside district, one of the city’s most prestigious residential areas, with some ultra-modern and ultra-chic houses for the affluent.

 Applecross and Bicton are both situated on the banks of the Swan River, and the available housing mainly caters to the well-to-do, especially in Applecross.
-In exchange for a generous sum, you get to live in streets lined by jacaranda trees, in close proximity to lots of green space, the South of Perth Yacht Club, and several golf courses.
+In exchange for a generous sum, people have the opportunity to live in streets lined with jacaranda trees, in close proximity to multiple parks, the South of Perth Yacht Club, and several golf courses.